mariajubilee/final_project/README.md

 While all of these charts and statistics are interesting, no conclusive statement can be made about the accuracy of these self reported data.
-Percentages are rounded up to the nearest integer.